shekarramaswamy4/github-bot/README.md

 You have two options to develop the bot:

-- ask me for the .env file to try it out on this repository
 - use the same source code, but spin up a github app in your own repository
+- ask me for the .env file and collaborator access to try it out on this repository

 ## Known Limitations